Privacy Statement

 Data release and data transfer: Data subjects may request the surrender of personal data or the transfer of their data to another data controller.

 We may suspend, restrict or refuse the exercise of data subjects’ rights to the extent permitted by law.
 We can inform data subjects of any requirements they must meet in order to exercise their rights under data protection law.
-For example, we may refuse to provide information in whole or in part with reference to business secrets or the protection of other persons.
-We may also, for example, refuse to delete personal data in whole or in part with reference to statutory retention obligations.
+For example, we may refuse to provide the information in whole or in part on the grounds of confidentiality obligations, overriding interests or the protection of other individuals.

 We may exceptionally provide for costs for the exercise of rights.
 We inform data subjects in advance of any costs.